 Our understanding of CF continues to evolve as scientists study what causes the disease and how it affects the body.
 These insights drive the development of new and better treatments and bring us one step closer to a cure.

 Researchers, supported by the CF Foundation, have made tremendous advances to improve the health and quality of life of people with CF. We are committed to providing the tools and resources you need to continuously build upon this work.

 The Cystic Fibrosis Foundation is aware that many labs and clinical studies have been impacted by the recent response to COVID-19.
 It is the CF Foundation's intention to work with funding applicants and CF Foundation-funded investigators to minimize the effects of the pandemic on research that is critical to advancing the mission of the Foundation.

 We have generated a brief collection of frequently asked questions (FAQs) to help address some of the most pressing issues facing the research community.
 In addition, we hosted a COVID-19 town hall for researchers on June 2, 2020, to discuss the impact of the disease on their work and provide guidance on what steps the Foundation is taking to mitigate disruptions.

 Please check back periodically for updates as the response to COVID-19 evolves.
 If you have any issues that are not addressed in this video or list, do not hesitate to reach out to your program officer or program administrator listed in your award letter or the Grants Office (firstname.lastname@example.org).

 Will the 2020 North American Cystic Fibrosis Conference be virtual this year?

 Yes, the NACFC will be a virtual meeting this year.
 Please visit the NACFC website for more information.
-Additionally, the abstract submission deadline has been extended until June 30.

 How does COVID-19 impact my application's review?